 The Super Plus TPD Benefit allows a TPD Benefit to be owned by two different Policy Owners.
 For example, the any occupation TPD Benefit can be owned by the trustee of your superannuation fund and the premium payable for this benefit can be paid through your superannuation fund.
-The own occupation TPD portion of the benefit can be owned, and paid for, outside your superannuation fund.
-10.1 The following conditions apply to the Super Plus TPD Benefit:
+The other, own occupation TPD portion of the benefit can be owned, and paid for, outside your superannuation fund.

-- There will only be one TPD Benefit payment under the Super Plus TPD option.
-Therefore, if the Insured Person meets the definition of any occupation TPD and the benefit is paid, the own occupation TPD Benefit ends, and vice versa. - If the Insured Person meets the definition of both any occupation TPD and own occupation TPD, the benefit will be paid to the owner of the any occupation TPD Benefit. - All other conditions applying to the payment of TPD Benefits (as per section 9) apply to the Super Plus TPD Benefit.
+- 10.1 The following conditions apply to the Super Plus TPD Benefit: - There will only be one TPD Benefit payment under the Super Plus TPD Benefit.
+Therefore, if the Insured Person meets the definition of any occupation TPD and the benefit is paid, the own occupation TPD Benefit ends.
+If the Insured Person meets the definition of own occupation TPD and the benefit is paid, the any occupation TPD benefit ends. - If the Insured Person meets the definition of both any occupation TPD and own occupation TPD, the benefit will be paid to the owner of the any occupation TPD Benefit. - All other conditions applying to the payment of TPD Benefits (as per section 9) apply to the Super Plus TPD Benefit.